sarahmclo/slidles-puzzle/README.md

 - **Interactive Elements**: Engages users through dynamic feedback.

 - **References**
-For my sliding puzzle project, I've drawn inspiration from a blend of traditional sliding puzzles, the minimalist elegance of Pantone colour swatches with the clean lines and abstract forms of Picasso's line drawings contribute to the aesthetic.
+For my sliding puzzle project, I've drawn inspiration from a blend of traditional sliding puzzles, the minimalist elegance of Pantone colour swatches with the clean lines and abstract forms of Picasso's line drawings to contribute to the overall aesthetic.
 The puzzle itself is like a polaroid snapshot, while the engaging interactivity of New York Times games inspire and shape the user experience.
 This fusion of artistic and functional elements create a unique and visually appealing puzzle game.

 ![ref-pic](docs/references.webp)